caspii/casparwre.de/_posts/2022-05-12-12-months-as-a-solo-developer.md

 !['Nebelmeer'](/images/google-search-scoreboard.png){:class="img-responsive"}

-The site you see in the second spot (Scorecount) used to be in the top spot.
+The site you see in the second spot (Score Count) used to be in the top spot.
 After ignoring this for some time, I eventually got round to taking a closer look at this competitor.
 It turns out that they were running a massive SEO scam operation.
 [I wrote a blog post about this which is a good yarn](https://casparwre.de/blog/seo-scam/).
 After publishing this post, Google punished the site and I am now number 1 🏆.
-Just to be clear, the main reason I was able to pull this off was a huge amount of luck.
+Just to be clear, the main reason I was able to pull this off was luck.

-Almost all of my SEO efforts are now focussed on producing new and relevant content.
-The basic thing to get right is to have high-quality content that answers a question that someone will ask on Google.
-I try and write one of these articles per month and post them onto the Keepthescore.co blog.
+Almost all of my SEO efforts are now focussed on producing new and relevant content in the form of blog posts.
+The basic thing to get right is to have high-quality content that answers a question that someone could ask on Google.
+I try and write one of these posts per month and post them onto the Keepthescore.co blog.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">🤝I&#39;ve committed to writing one blog post per week as part of my marketing efforts.<br><br>✍️I always do it on a Thursday and it&#39;s hard.<br><br>⭐️But it&#39;s beginning to pay off.
 That makes it progressively less hard.<a href="https://twitter.com/hashtag/buildinpublic?src=hash&amp;ref_src=twsrc%5Etfw">#buildinpublic</a> <a href="https://twitter.com/hashtag/SEO?src=hash&amp;ref_src=twsrc%5Etfw">#SEO</a> <a href="https://t.co/vNJEtaxuEH">pic.twitter.com/vNJEtaxuEH</a></p>&mdash; Caspar v.
 Wrede ✨ (@wrede) <a href="https://twitter.com/wrede/status/1506935233043697667?ref_src=twsrc%5Etfw">March 24, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>